 APPRENTICE HUNTER is any person who has not successfully completed a hunter education course or does not possess a hunter education certificate.
 Apprentice hunters may purchase a short-term Apprentice Hunting License to hunt and fish in Georgia.

-Any person age 16 and older, entering any WMA or PFA must have a license valid for hunting or fishing or a Lands Pass (exclusions apply, visit georgiawildlife.com/LandAccess).
+Any person age 16 and older, entering any WMA or PFA must have a valid Georgia license that allows hunting or fishing on state land or a Lands Pass (exclusions apply, visit georgiawildlife.com/LandAccess).
 WMAs and PFAs that require a license to hunt or fish or a Lands Pass are marked with a sign at the site or area entrance.
 See Public Hunting Opportunities for more information.

 RETURNING GEORGIA VETERANS (one time only): Georgia resident military veterans who were on active duty for 90 or more consecutive days and were honorably discharged on or after July 1, 2005 may obtain one annual Honorary License free of charge.
 Such veterans may obtain this license by providing a copy of their DD Form 214 and a completed DNR application.